People rave about HubSpot’s CRM. And with a version that’s free forever, what’s not to love?

 The benefit of HubSpot is clear—eventually, free customers are forced to upgrade.

 And that’s just the hidden costs for sales add-ons.
 Just like Salesforce and other enterprise tools, the real value of HubSpot is seen when you’re using it as an all-in-one platform.
-But to do that, you’ll need to pay for all 5 of their products.
+But to do that, you’ll need to pay for all five of their products.

 For pro-level functionality, this implies a monthly cost of almost $1,800, provided you have less than 2,000 contacts and five users.